 1. Urban Living Room, Qianhai

-This master plan will be formed in an area of reclaimed land and will comprise a sky-garden that links directly to a number of public transport hubs, as well as to a major public space at the water’s edge to be known as the ‘Performance Park.’
+This master plan will be formed by Richard Rogers in an area of reclaimed land and will comprise a sky-garden that links directly to a number of public transport hubs, as well as to a major public space at the water’s edge to be known as the ‘Performance Park.’
 This scheme will contain an Opera House and an International Financial Exchange Centre and will directly link the city back to Qianhai Bay.
 To the east, the city edge is crowned with a tower, forming a distinctive landmark within the urban landscape.

 The Urban Living Room is made up of four individual character areas; the ‘Trading Plaza, ‘High-Rise Cluster,’ ‘Transport Hub’ and the ‘Performance Park’ – each zone tells a story and has a distinctive personality.
 The Urban Living Room is a unique part of a city that will globally position Qianhai as a destination.
 Easily recognisable, it forms a landmark which will become synonymous with Qianhai, a landmark to be known and recognised throughout the world.

-2. Antwerp law court, Belgium
+2. Antwerp Law Court, Belgium

 The site for the law courts is at the Bolivarplaats, on the southern edge of Antwerp’s central area, where the urban fabric is broken by a massive motorway interchange, cutting off the boulevard that leads into the city.
 The concept for the new law courts for the city of Antwerp is to design a new gateway building for the city, one without monumentality but with a roof form generated from perspective lines and inspired by Flemish paintings of barges passing along countryside canals.

 The scheme inverts the traditional arrangement of a law courts by placing hearing rooms and public space at the top of the building ensuring abundant daylight and views across the city.
 The private spaces below face onto courtyards that provide quiet and naturally lit spaces contributing to a calming environment.
 The Law Courts extend to incorporate connections to parks, bridges and road network, allowing clear views from the street and developing the city skyline.
-This building is a key inspiration to the master plan for the city’s Nieuw Zuid (New South) which the team have developed with the City of Antwerp.
+This building designed by Richard Rogers is a key inspiration to the master plan for the city’s Nieuw Zuid (New South) which the team have developed with the City of Antwerp.

 A low-energy services strategy is fundamental to this project – natural light is used to optimum effect, natural ventilation is supplemented by low-velocity ventilation for the hearing rooms and rainwater is recycled.